curtcox/256t.org/README.md

 ## What?
 It is a domain dedicated to be a public specification for a specific type of content addressable storage.
-In this scheme each 94 character URL path defines the content at that URL.
+In this scheme the last element of up to 94 characters in a URL path defines the content at that URL.
 At some point in the future, it may evolve to also be a public utility for publishing content using the scheme.
 However, that is currently beyond the scope if this site.